MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_sentinel.md

 6. From the Access control page, select **+Add**, then select **Add role assignment**.

 7. The Add role assignment window opens.
 Select the drop-down arrow in the Select a role field to display the available roles.
 For this lab, select **Owner**.
 NOTE:  As a best practice you should assign the least privilege required for the role.
+As a reference, review permissions in Azure Sentinel:  https://docs.microsoft.com/en-us/azure/sentinel/roles

 8. From the list of users displayed, select **MOD Administrator**.